BearWare/toolchain/README.md

 1. openssl (Required by macOS, Windows, iOS and Android)
 2. MPC (Required by all platforms)
 3. ACE (Required by all platforms)
+4. gas-preprocessor (Required by iOS)
-4. ffmpeg (Required by Linux, macOS, Android)
+5. ffmpeg (Required by Linux, macOS, Android)
-5. libvpx (Required by Linux, macOS, Windows, Android)
+6. libvpx (Required by Linux, macOS, Windows, Android)
-6. ogg (Required by Linux, macOS, Windows, Android)
+7. ogg (Required by Linux, macOS, Windows, Android)
-7. opus (Required by all platforms)
+8. opus (Required by all platforms)
-8. opus-tools (Required by Linux, macOS, Windows, Android)
+9. opus-tools (Required by Linux, macOS, Windows, Android)
-9. portaudio (Required by Linux, macOS, Windows)
+10. portaudio (Required by Linux, macOS, Windows)
-10. speex (Required by all platforms)
+11. speex (Required by all platforms)
-11. speexdsp (Required by all platforms)
+12. speexdsp (Required by all platforms)
-12. tinyxml (Required by Linux, macOS, Windows)
+13. tinyxml (Required by Linux, macOS, Windows)
-13. zlib (Required by Windows)
+14. zlib (Required by Windows)
-14. qt5 (Required Windows)
+15. qt5 (Required Windows)

-## Building on Android
+## Building for Android

-### Dependencies for Android Builds
+### Dependencies for Build Android Libraries

 For Ubuntu 18.10 download *Android NDK r17c*, **android-ndk-r17c-linux-x86_64.zip**, and unpack it in